aws/karpenter-provider-aws/website/content/en/docs/tasks/deprovisioning.md

 ### Disruption budgets

-Karpenter respects Pod Disruption Budgets (PDBs) when provisioning nodes and can prevent a node from being deprovisioned to maintain those disruption budgets.
+Karpenter respects Pod Disruption Budgets (PDBs) by using a backoff retry eviction strategy.
+Pods will never be forcibly deleted, so pods that fail to shut down will prevent a node from deprovisioning.
 Kubernetes PDBs let you specify how much of a Deployment, ReplicationController, ReplicaSet, or StatefulSet must be protected from disruptions when pod eviction requests are made.

 PDBs can be used to strike a balance by protecting the application's availability while still allowing a cluster administrator to manage the cluster.